vipickering/vincentp/_posts/2017-02-16-optimising-my-jekyll-workflow.md

 It’s a fair assumption that anyone reading my blog is in the web industry, and thus, not a leap to assume they are using a modern browser.
 I decided for this blog to embrace cutting edge web standards and just write CSS.

-SASS can be a needless abstraction these days and distance you from writing good code.
+Sass can be a needless abstraction these days and distance you from writing good code.
 I settled on using [pleeease](http://pleeease.io/) a Post CSS plugin.

 Pleeease allows me to write vanilla CSS.
 But it also provides modern Post CSS tooling such as: